Appleby Hall: Appleby Hall Now

 Only the gatehouses and part of the stables building remain of the original house, however all have been substantially altered.

-The New Road Gatehouse was originally a single story construction (see photo above).
-Initially it was extended upward to a second story but a two story extension was subsequently added to the side of the building.
-Further single story extensions to the rear make the building over 4 times larger than when originally built.
+The New Road Gatehouse was originally a single-storey construction (see photo above).
+Initially it was extended upward to a second storey, but a two-storey extension was subsequently added to the side of the building.
+Further single-storey extensions to the rear make the building over four times larger than when originally built.

 Only a small portion of the stables buildings remains: part has been converted into sheds and warehouses, whilst most of what remains are in ruins.

 Much of the Hall's gardens have been incorporated into surrounding farmland.

 Several small properties have also been built on the site.